SalomePlatform/adao/doc/en/index.rst

 The documentation for this module is divided into several major categories, related to the theoretical documentation (indicated in the title by **[DocT]**), to the user documentation (indicated in the title by **[DocU]**), and to the reference documentation (indicated in the title by **[DocR]**).

+The first part is the :ref:`section_intro`.
 The second part introduces :ref:`section_theory`, and their concepts.
 The third part describes :ref:`section_using`, and the fourth part gives examples on ADAO usage as :ref:`section_examples`.
 Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to the third and seventh parts.
-The fifth part indicate :ref:`section_advanced`, with obtaining additional information or the use of non-GUI execution scripting.
+The fifth part indicates the :ref:`section_advanced`, with how to obtain additional information or how to use non-GUI execution scripting.
 The next part gives a detailed :ref:`section_reference`, with four main sub-parts following, the last one giving a :ref:`section_tui` of the module.
 And, to respect the module